 Story Rating: 8 Night Girls out of 10

 Overall Rating: 7.5 Night Girls out of 10

-Ant-Man totally panics and says that he has to get out of here as soon as possible.
-Ant-Man thinks how this trip turned out terrible.
+Ant-Man totally panics and says that he has to get out of there as soon as possible.
+Ant-Man thinks about how this trip turned out terribly.
 Then he thinks that it may not be a total waste.
 That he could take pics of Ms. Marvel showering and that they could be worth a fortune.
 That Ant-Man could make some cash money, baby!

 We cut to the Mighty Avengers arriving in New York to battle subterranean monsters.
 This is the same beginning of the big battle scene that we saw in Mighty Avengers #1.
 Ant-Man is hanging onto Ms. Marvel’s waist sash and wonders which he likes more: Ms. Marvel’s butt or her boobs.
 (Ooh, tough question.)

 Ant-Man then lets go of the sash and says that he wants to get away from here as fast as possible.
 Suddenly, Wonder Man goes crashing by Ant-Man.
 Ant-Man looks at all the broken parking meters with the coins inside all over the street.
 Ant-Man then realizes that this is the perfect time to make some money.

 Ant-Man then sees the Black Fox exiting a jewelry store.
 Black Fox sees Ant-Man and mistakes him for Spider-Man and immediately attacks him.
 Ant-Man shrinks down to ant-size and then launches his “Ant-Man Special.”
 This attack is basically a flying nut shot.
 Black Fox collapses to the ground in pain.